linagora/obm-deploy/README.md

 We discourage you to use in anything related to production environment.

-Linagora SA or any of the developpers will give you any kind of support related to usage of this tool in real conditions.
+Neither Linagora SA nor OBM devs will give you any kind of support related to usage of this tool in real conditions.

 Objectives